 Without a deep understanding of company strategy, your finance team won’t be able to model or advise on resource requests, including the headcount, tools and other resources that will empower your organization as it turns strategy into results.
 Teams will be left scrambling when the time comes—something that can lead to employee burnout and stunted progress, or force teams to adjust plans in a silo to accommodate for the resources available rather than taking a holistic organization-wide approach.

-Without alignment, it’s easy to spread your money, focusing too thinly across too many projects and end up without enough cross-functional resources to get things done across the line.
-It’s in the best interests of everyone in the organization, then, to make sure that alignment is achieved.
+Without alignment, it’s easy to spread your money too thinly across too many projects and end up without enough cross-functional resources to get things done across the line.
+It’s in the best interests of everyone in the organization, then, to make sure alignment is achieved.

 What is the relationship between strategic planning and budgeting in your organization?